The dark side of tourism

 Children enjoying themselves in the playground (photo: SOS archives).

-SOS Children's Village Agadir is very well integrated into the surrounding community and much appreciated for the services it offers to the population in need.
-It is located in the centre of a residential area, which means that the SOS children are able to attend primary and secondary schools in the neighbourhood.
+The village is located in the centre of a residential area, which means that the SOS children are able to attend primary and secondary schools in the neighbourhood.